moetea/Folia/README.md

 the entire tick loop.

-For a server with many spread out players, Folia will create many spread out regions and tick them all in parallel on a configurable sized threadpool.
+For a server with many spread out players, Folia will create many spread out regions and tick them all in parallel on a configurabl1e sized threadpool.
 Thus, Folia should scale well for servers like this.

 Folia is also its own project, this will not be merged into Paper